Grassroots Asian Americans Mobilize to Boost Turnout for Election

 Even in states and districts where the majority significantly diverges from their party affiliations, many Asian Americans remain undeterred, fervently advocating for the candidates they believe in.

+Among them is Sarah, a passionate Republican Chinese American who preferred not to share her last name for fear of retaliation.
 Despite residing in a predominantly blue district in Northern Virginia, Sarah and her “patriot” Asian American allies have made considerable efforts to canvass for Trump since mid-August.
 They set up a campaign station at Eden Center, a bustling strip mall in Falls Church, Virginia, filled with Vietnamese-owned small businesses.

 A Trump campaign station was set up by Asian Americans at Eden Center, Falls Church, Virginia.
 Photo by: Pingping Yin